plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 The Circle Rep becomes a Circle Member of any broader Circle containing that Circle's outer Role, with the authority to represent that Role just like a Role Lead.
 A containing Circle may limit or prevent these Circle Reps from becoming its Circle Members via a Policy, but only if its Roles have another way to enjoy comparable representation within that Circle.

 Selecting a Circle Rep happens via the election process and rules defined in Article 3, unless a Policy defines an alternate process.
-The only candidates eligible to serve as a Circle's Circle Rep are those Partners filling Roles within the Circle.
+The only candidates eligible to serve as a Circle's Circle Rep are those Associés filling Roles within the Circle.
 Anyone serving as a Circle Lead for a Circle may not also serve as its Circle Rep. No more than one person may serve as a Circle's Circle Rep at a time, unless a Policy of a containing Circle allows it.

 A Circle may add Accountabilities or Domains to its own Circle Rep Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose or any Accountabilities on the Circle Rep Role, nor remove the Role.